darthmaim/gw2builds/docs/store.md

 ## Skills
 ### Skills
+- `availableProfessionSkillObjects` (array)
+  Contains all profession skill objects for the current `profession`.
+  See GW2 API `/v2/professions.skills` for the object format.
 - `availableSkillIds` (array)
   Contains all valid skill ids for the current `profession`.
 - `availableSkillObjects` (object, indexed by `skill.id`)